Sonika Kaliraman

 Sonika Kaliraman is an Indian woman professional wrestler to win the title of Bharat Kesri in Bharat Kesri Dangal in 2001.
 She was a contestant on the popular reality show Bigg Boss in 2011.

 Personal life

 Sonika Kaliraman is the daughter of former wrestler Chandgi Ram (Master Chadgiram).
 She was trained by her father who always dreamt of his four daughters becoming wrestlers.
 He even had to fight against social norms and with the Indian Wrestling Foundation for many years.
 She won gold at the Asian Women Wrestling Championship in 2000.

 Her brother Jagdish Kaliraman is also a wrestler.
-She married US-based businessman, Siddharth Malik.
+She married US-based businessman, Siddharth Malik.They have Three Kids, Soharth Malik, Sidhesh Malik and Shivay Malik.

-Sonika Kaliraman alleged that in 1998-99 when she traveled to Poland as part of a junior sub-team, she was sexually harassed by the coach there.
-She complained to her father as well as the WFI president GS Mander.
-However, GS Mander refuted these statements and also said that he will file a defamation suit against her.
+Sonika Kaliraman alleged that in 1998–99, while travelng to Poland as part of a junior sub-team, she was sexually harassed by the coach there.
+She reported the incident to her father as well as to WFI president G.S.
+Mander.
+However, G.S.
+Mander refuted her claims and stated that he would file a defamation suit against her.